 Back to blog

-Updated TPC-H benchmark results
+Updated PDS-H benchmark results (May 2025)

-It’s been a while since we last published benchmark results here.
+Its been a while since we last published benchmark results here.
 A lot of hard work has gone into optimizing our query engine since then, and other dataframe libraries such as pandas have also made great improvements.
 Time to see where we stand!

 By comparing the performance of various engines on each query, it’s easy to see the strong and weak points of each engine.